Second Boer War: Peace committees

-Among those Burghers who had stopped fighting, it was decided to form peace committees to persuade those who were still fighting to desist.
-In December 1900 Lord Kitchener gave permission that a central Burgher Peace Committee be inaugurated in Pretoria.
-By the end of 1900 some thirty envoys were sent out to the various districts to form local peace committees to persuade burghers to give up the fight.
+Among those Burghers who had stopped fighting, it was decided to form peace committees to persuade those fighting to desist.
+In December 1900, Lord Kitchener gave permission that a central Burgher Peace Committee be inaugurated in Pretoria.
+By the end of 1900 thirty envoys were sent out to the districts to form peace committees to persuade burghers to give up.
 Previous leaders of the Boers, like Generals Piet de Wet and Andries Cronjé were involved in the organisation.
-Meyer de Kock was the only emissary of a peace committee to be convicted of high treason and executed by firing squad.
+Meyer de Kock was an emissary of a peace committee, but he was arrested, convicted of high treason, and executed by firing squad.